Due to COVID-19 my physical acupuncture practice is temporarily closed. Herbal remedies can be purchased online through my shop.

 Hyperthyroidism, being the opposite of hypothyroidism, would generally be diagnosed as an overabundance of Yang with Yin Deficient Heat.
 According to diagnosis, good herbal remedies include Liu Wei Di Huang Wan to tonify liver and kidney yin, Zhi Zi Qing Gan Tang or, Tian Wang Bu Xin Dan to nourish heart and kidney yin.
 Using the dispersion technique, acupuncture is incredibly useful in treating hyperthyroid symptoms such as racing heart, palpitations, anxiety, feelings of heat, weight loss, and jumpy moods like anger and irritability.
 Hyperthyroid patients generally have red tongues with rapid and big or rapid and thin pulses.

 The future of medicine will be a combination of both western and eastern medicine.
-Persons with clinical hypothyroidism in which their blood test reveal a thyroid imbalance would do best by taking a western thyroid supplement along with chinese herbs and a weekly acupuncture treatment (2.).
+Persons with clinical hypothyroidism in which their blood test reveals a thyroid imbalance would do best by taking a western thyroid supplement along with Chinese herbs and weekly acupuncture treatment (2.).
 Patients who have symptoms of a thyroid imbalance with normal blood results may not need to take a hormone replacement.
 These patients may improve just by using traditional Chinese medicine and alternative therapies.

-A weekly acupuncture treatment can help balance hormones and alleviate stress.
-Alternative therapies such as herbs, acupuncture, dietary modifications, and engaging in stress relieving activities such as yoga, meditation, or exercise have already been proven to be beneficial.
+Weekly acupuncture treatment can help balance hormones and alleviate stress.
+Alternative therapies such as herbs, acupuncture, dietary modifications, and engaging in stress-relieving activities such as yoga, meditation, or exercise have already been proven to be beneficial.